asiffmahmad/InspireGate/README.md

 # InspireGate

+Welcome to InspireGate, a blog platform dedicated to sharing inspirational and motivational content.
+This project aims to provide users with a seamless experience to read, share, and contribute to a collection of inspiring stories and articles.

 InspireGate is a secure and motivational login system that combines modern authentication practices with daily inspirational quotations.
 Built with Angular for the frontend and Java 17 for the backend, InspireGate ensures a smooth and secure user experience.

 ## Table of Contents